 - After the compression completes, you can delete the remaining files and folders.

 Finally!
-This is how you can fix Status 7 Error as well as the status 7 installation aborted error in recovery.
-Feel free to comment below for any issues related to this guide.
+This is how you can fix the Status 7 Error as well as the status 7 installation aborted error in recovery.
+Feel free to comment for any issues related to this tutorial.